SofiaFormenti/Computer-vision-project/README.md

 CSC_51073_EP class of Computer vision 2025

-This project aims to use hand recognition to make real time dj-set by converting to MIDI.
+This project aims to use hand recognition to make real time dj-set effects by using samples.

  ‼️Work in progress‼️